GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/creatingADescriptor.rst

 Adding a New Descriptor to the configuration involves:

-1. Adding a "DescriptorDescriptor" to the DescriptorList.py file.
+#.
+Adding a "DescriptorDescriptor" to the DescriptorList.py file.
-1. Adding the descriptor function to the appropriate Descriptor Calculator class.
+#.
+Adding the descriptor function to the appropriate Descriptor Calculator class.

 The DescriptorList.py File
 ###########################

-The contents of the ``DescriptorList.py`` is a list of "DD" object constructors, as follows from the astrodata_Sample package::
+The contents of ``DescriptorList.py`` is a list of "DD" object constructors, as follows from the astrodata_Sample package::

     [